pbeukema/LabHacks/readme.md

   * Learn numpy (a package for scientific computing) with [these 100 exercises](https://github.com/rougier/numpy-100/blob/master/100%20Numpy%20exercises%20no%20solution.ipynb) written by Nicolas Rougier.
   * Become a python data ninja.
 Thomas Wiecki provides a [great introduction](http://nbviewer.jupyter.org/format/slides/github/twiecki/pydata_ninja/blob/master/PyData%20Ninja.ipynb#/) to data science in python.

-* Write your code in a style that is easily readible.
+* Make it easier on yourself and others by writing healthy and clean code.
+There are style guides you can reference.
 For example, see [this](https://www.python.org/dev/peps/pep-0008/) one for python and [this](https://github.com/bahamas10/bash-style-guide) one for Bash.
 * Use hotkeys for [google](https://support.google.com/chrome/answer/157179?hl=en), [gmail](https://support.google.com/mail/answer/6594?co=GENIE.Platform%3DDesktop&hl=en), [atom](https://github.com/nwinkler/atom-keyboard-shortcuts), [jupyter notebooks](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/) & and  [bash](https://ss64.com/bash/syntax-keyboard.html).
 Consider a mechanical keyboard so your labmates love you, then hotkey your keyboard to eliminate typing entirely.

 * Not sure how to code something?
 It may have an answer on [stack overflow](https://stackoverflow.com/).
 Even professional programmers use stack overflow.